AFL Players Association

-The AFL Players Association (AFL PA, also simply known as AFL Players) is the representative body for all current and past professional Australian Football League (AFL) and AFL Women's (AFLW) players.
+The AFL Players Association (AFLPA, also simply known as AFL Players) is the representative body for all current and past professional Australian Football League (AFL) and AFL Women's (AFLW) players.

-The AFL PA promotes and protects its members through initiatives including workplace relations, advocacy, career development and various community events.
+The AFLPA promotes and protects its members through initiatives including workplace relations, advocacy, career development, and various community events.

-Players' welfare is the primary function of AFL PA, and it aims to ensure the sustainability and integrity of the game by investing in the personal development of past, present, and future AFL footballers.
+Players' welfare is the primary function of AFLPA, and it aims to ensure the sustainability and integrity of the game by investing in the personal development of past, present, and future AFL footballers.

-Established in its current form in 1974, the AFL Players Association provides a means for the AFL and Clubs to consult with players, and as a lobbying group for players, in the making and implementation of rules and other issues affecting AFL players.
+Established in its current form in 1974, the AFL Players Association provides a means for the AFL and Clubs to consult with players, lobby for players, and collaborate on rules and other issues affecting AFL players.

-The current CEO of the AFL PA is Paul Marsh.
+The current CEO of the AFLPA is Paul Marsh and current President is Darcy Moore.

 History

 The formation of a representative body for Victorian Football League (VFL) players was first attempted in 1955.
 The VFL successfully opposed the registration of this body and the fledgling union was disbanded.

 The AFLPA in its current form was established in 1974 at the behest of players Geoff Pryor (Essendon), Gareth Andrews (Geelong), Des Meagher (Hawthorn) and David McKay (Carlton).
 In 1979, the association appointed three key positions to lead the organisation: